Treatment and support for eating disorders

-- working in groups with other people experiencing eating problems
+- Working in groups with others experiencing eating problems

 With the daily routine, support system, classes and therapy I was able to start to rationalise anorexia’s thoughts and slowly become stronger.

 There are also private treatment centres.
-Some may offer similar treatment to NHS clinics, while others will have a wider range of complementary and art therapies.
-The eating disorder charity b-eat has a directory of services that you can look at to see what’s available.
+Some may offer similar treatment to NHS clinics.
+Others have a wider range of complementary and art therapies.

-Could I be forced to go to a clinic?
+Could I be forced to go to hospital?

 You could be forced to go to hospital under the Mental Health Act.
 This is often known as 'being sectioned'.
 You can be sectioned if your own health or safety is at risk, or to protect other people.